 Buildings are responsible for 40% of energy consumption and 36% of CO₂ emissions in the EU.
-There is a crucial need to modernize the existing building stock to make it energy efficient and renewable-based.
-This is essential, not only to keep temperature levels below 1.5°C by 2050, but also to reduce the EU’s energy import bills, reinforce energy security and cut energy costs for households and businesses.
+When looking at the age of the heating stock in buildings, one out of every four systems having been installed before 1992.
+It is vital that we modernise the existing building and heating stock, making it energy efficient and renewable.
+This is not only important for keeping temperature levels below 1,5°C by 2050, but also for reducing the EU’s energy import bills, reinforcing energy security and cutting energy costs for households and businesses.

-For the period after 2020, the recently voted Energy Performance of Buildings and the Energy Efficiency Directives, reinforced by the new Renewable Energy Directive (REDII), are strengthening the current EU legislative framework towards a more efficient and renewable-based building sector.
+Given the higher ambition presented in the Fit For 55 Package, the Energy Performance of Buildings and the Energy Efficiency Directives were both under revision, together with the new Renewable Energy Directive (REDII).
+These files are crucial to strengthening the current EU legislative framework for a more efficient and renewable building sector.

 The role of bioenergy

-The residential sector is still dominated by the consumption of fossil fuels, mainly gas.
-In order to keep the temperature rise levels under 1.5°C by 2050, there is an urgent need to decarbonise the existing building stock.
-Individual biomass heating systems can be an important part of the solution, offering cheap and renewable solutions, especially in remote areas.
-Long-term strategies to decarbonise the building sector are needed, to foster a switch from fossil to renewable solutions but also to promote the replacement of old biomass solutions with highly efficient biomass stoves and boilers.
+The residential sector is still dominated by the consumption of fossil fuels, especially gas.
+To achieve climate neutrality by 2050, we urgently need to decarbonise the existing heating stock and replace old heating systems with modern and more efficient ones.
+Both individual biomass heating systems and biomass-based heating districts are an important part of the solution, offering cheap and renewable heating while guaranteeing high efficiency and low emissions.
+Long-term strategies for decarbonising the building sector are needed, in order to foster a switch from fossil to renewable solutions and make Europe energy independent.

 Discover the different policy areas we are actively working on.